MTAC’s Impact on the Massapequas

 Drug-Free Communities (DFC) Support Grant Program – Reducing Underage Drinking and Marijuana Use

-In 2018, MTAC was awarded the prestigious Drug-Free Communities (DFC) Support Grant Program through the Office of National Drug Control Policy and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+In 2018, MTAC was awarded the prestigious Drug-Free Communities (DFC) Support Grant Program through the Office of National Drug Control Policy and the Centers for Disease Control and Prevention (CDC).
 The Drug-Free Communities Support Program is our nation’s leading effort to mobilize communities to prevent youth substance misuse.

 MTAC continues its work under the Strategic Prevention Framework (SPF) including Assessment, Capacity Building, Strategic Planning, Implementation and Evaluation.
 MTAC conducts community assessments to prioritize efforts to prevent and reduce youth substance misuse.
 The assessments are used to plan and implement data-driven, community-wide strategies that address Massapequa’s complex social issues.